13o-bbr-bbq/machine_learning_security/Recommender/README.md

-## PyRecommender: recommens inspection strings for you.
+## PyRecommender: recommends inspection strings for you.

 It recommends inspection strings of web apps for vulnerability assessment.
 In the current version, it only supports reflective XSS.